zlinahot/gmt/doc/rst/source/movie.rst

     By default, all temporary files and frame PNG file are created in the subdirectory *prefix* set via **-N**.
     You can override that selection by giving another *workdir* as a relative or full directory path.
 If no path is given then we create a working directory in the system temp folder named *prefix*.
-The main benefit of a working directory is to avoid endless syncing by agents like DropBox or TimeMachine, or to avoid problems related to low space in the main directory.
+The main benefit of a working directory is to avoid endless syncing of temporary files by agents like DropBox or TimeMachine, or to avoid problems related to low space in the main directory.

 .. _-Z: